Alina Khay

 Crowd psychology is a latent variable with measurable proxies.
 The Fear & Greed Index is CNN's attempt to operationalize it: seven market signals, compressed daily into a single score between 0 and 100, mapping the collective emotional position of participants against their own history.

-The empirical record across time horizons is more structured than the skeptics assume and more fragile than the believers admit, and the interaction between sentiment regime and market microstructure explains both.
+The empirical record across time horizons is more structured than the skeptics assume and more fragile than the believers admit.
 What the index actually measures, its predictive power across different time horizons, and — most importantly, where it violently unravels — that's what this piece is about.

 This post is for paid subscribers